kumariAstha/Hack-Princeton/README.md

 Combination of forest RI and forest RC.
 It can be used for both classification and regression problems, but good for dealing with classification problems and overcoming missing values.

+Further, after selecting the best model we deployed it using flask and heroku.

 ## Challenges we ran into
 The biggest challenge was selecting the most precise and accurate algorithm for our model.